SS Thomas Currell: Post war

 In 1955, the Thomas Currell was re-engined as her current boiler was becoming more expensive to operate.
 A 480 bhp diesel engine was installed, with additional ballast needed due to a 20-ton difference in weight between her old engine and her new engine.
-The cost of this refit would cost £20,000 in total.
-In the late 1950s, the company who owned the Thomas Currell would go out of business, and she would be put up for sale.
-She would be sold to the Wellington Trawler Company.
-In 1966, during the Chatham Islands crayfish boom, the Thomas Currell would be moved to Port Hutt to act as a floating freezer to store crayfish, which the Holmdale would take to mainland New Zealand.
-She would be maintained by Jimmy Lenagham, who had been the chief engineer on her voyage to Port Hutt.
+The cost of this refit was £20,000 in total.
+In the late 1950s, the company who owned the Thomas Currell went out of business, and she was put up for sale.
+She was sold to the Wellington Trawler Company.
+In 1966, during the Chatham Islands crayfish boom, the Thomas Currell was moved to Port Hutt to act as a floating freezer to store crayfish, which the Holmdale would take to mainland New Zealand.
+She was maintained by Jimmy Lenagham, who had been the chief engineer on her voyage to Port Hutt.
 While she was moored, she would occasionally break free from her moorings, hitting other ships.
-This caused Lenagham considerable anxiety so in 1968, he decided to rid himself of the problem and would run the Thomas Currell ashore at full speed at Port Hutt.
+This caused Lenagham considerable anxiety so in 1968, he decided to rid himself of the problem and ran the Thomas Currell ashore at full speed at Port Hutt.
 She remains there to this day.